A Short History of Star Trek

 At Star Trek Las Vegas on August 4, 2018, Sir Patrick Stewart surprisingly appears on the stage and announces that he would return in his role as Jean-Luc Picard.
 For many fans who dislike the lack of continuity and of ethos in recent Trek productions, this new show is a spark of hope, especially since Alex Kurtzman describes it as "contemplative".
 It soon becomes clear that Star Trek Picard, as the series is simply titled, will respect the established canon but will show a very different Jean-Luc Picard in a world that has changed for the worse.

 The launch of the third and last season is accompanied by a media hype because Jean-Luc Picard is reunited with his bridge crew from TNG and because advance reviews almost unanimously praise it to the skies.
 Although the clear consensus is that this is the best season of new Trek, there are several points of criticism.
-Many fans dislike the darkness of the sets and the lack of progress in the first couple of episodes.
+Many fans dislike the totally overdone darkness of the sets and the lack of progress in the first couple of episodes.
 But the most substantial point is that the narrative shift in the last two episodes more or less collapses the arc of suspense that has been built.
 Anyway, after this undoubtedly most successful season of post-2005 Star Trek, many fans hope for a new sequel series, which Picard showrunner Terry Matalas tentatively named Star Trek Legacy.
+But it is not going to happen.

 Lower Decks is the first official animated Star Trek since 1974, and the first Star Trek-based comedy show.
 Its season 1 goes on air on August 6, 2020, in the USA and in Canada.
 Fans in other countries are initially locked out because no international distributor is found.
 The series later finds it way to Amazon Prime.
 Lower Decks presents itself as a comedy grounded on Star Trek, rather than a parody of the franchise.
 Creator Mike McMahan even states that his series is canon.
 On the visual side, Lower Decks faithfully recreates the world of the TNG-era.
 The series is about lower-ranking personnel on one of Starfleet's less important ships, a premise that was obviously chosen to contrast this with the high-profile missions of the USS Enterprise and its crew.
 References to how much better and how much more desirable the Enterprise is are ubiquitous in the show for that matter.
 Overall, the series pokes fun at Star Trek clichés, sometimes more and sometimes less aptly, but mostly respectfully.